-Forward-Looking Statement
+Forward-Looking Statements

-We make statements in this quarterly report that are forward-looking statements, which are usually identified by the use of words such as "anticipates," "believes," "expects," "intends," "may," "might," "plans," "estimates," "projects," "seeks," "should," "will," "result" and variations of such words or similar expressions.
+We make statements in this quarterly report that are forward-looking statements, which are usually identified by the use of words such as "anticipates," "expects," "expects," "intends," "may," "might," "plans," "estimates," "projects," "seeks," "should," "will," "result" and variations of such words or similar expressions.
 Our forward-looking statements reflect our current views about our plans, intentions, expectations, strategies and prospects, which are based on the information currently available to us and on assumptions we have made.
-Although we believe that our plans, intentions, expectations, strategies or prospects will be attained or achieved and you should not place undue reliance on these forward-looking statements.
+Although we believe that our plans, intentions, expectations, strategies and prospects as reflected in or suggested by our forward-looking statements are reasonable, we can give no assurance that our plans, intentions, expectations, strategies or prospects will be attained or achieved and you should not place undue reliance on these forward-looking statements.
 Furthermore, actual results may differ materially from those described in the forward-looking statements and may be affected by a variety of risks and factors including, without limitation:

-- the competitive environment in which we operate; - real estate risks, including fluctuations in real estate values and the general economic climate in local markets and competition for tenants in such markets; - decreased rental rates or increasing vacancy rates; - potential defaults on or non-renewal of leases by tenants; - potential bankruptcy or insolvency of tenants; - acquisition risks, including failure of such acquisitions to perform in accordance with expectations; - the timing of acquisitions and dispositions: - · potential natural disasters such as earthquakes, wildfires or floods; - the consequence of any future security alerts and/or terrorist attacks; - national, international, regional and local economic conditions; - the general level of interest rates; - potential changes in the law or governmental regulations that affect us and interpretations of those laws and regulations, including changes in real estate and zoning or real estate investment trust ("REIT") tax laws, and potential increases in real property tax rates; - · financing risks, including the risks that our cash flows from operations may be insufficient to meet required payments of principal and interest and we may be unable to refinance our existing debt upon maturity or obtain new financing on attractive terms or at all; - lack of or insufficient amounts of insurance; - our failure to complete acquisitions; - our failure to successfully integrate acquired properties; - · our ability to qualify and maintain our qualification as a REIT; - our ability to maintain our current investment grade rating by Fitch; - · litigation, including costs associated with prosecuting or defending pending or threatened claims and any adverse outcomes; and - possible environmental liabilities, including costs, fines or penalties that may be incurred due to necessary remediation of contamination of properties presently owned or previously owned by us.
+- the competitive environment in which we operate; - · real estate risks, including fluctuations in real estate values and the general economic climate in local markets and competition for tenants in such markets; - · decreased rental rates or increasing vacancy rates; - potential defaults on or non-renewal of leases by tenants; - potential bankruptcy or insolvency of tenants; - · acquisition risks, including failure of such acquisitions to perform in accordance with expectations; - · the timing of acquisitions and dispositions; - · potential natural disasters such as earthquakes, wildfires or floods; - the consequence of any future security alerts and/or terrorist attacks; - $\cdot$ national, international, regional and local economic conditions; - the general level of interest rates; - potential changes in the law or governmental regulations that affect us and interpretations of those laws and regulations, including changes in real estate and zoning or real estate investment trust ("REIT") tax laws, and potential increases in real property tax rates; - · financing risks, including the risks that our cash flows from operations may be insufficient to meet required payments of principal and interest and we may be unable to refinance our existing debt upon maturity or obtain new financing on attractive terms or at all; - lack of or insufficient amounts of insurance; - our failure to complete acquisitions; - · our failure to successfully integrate acquired properties; - · our ability to qualify and maintain our qualification as a REIT; - · our ability to maintain our current investment grade rating by Fitch; - · litigation, including costs associated with prosecuting or defending pending or threatened claims and any adverse outcomes; and - · possible environmental liabilities, including costs, fines or penalties that may be incurred due to necessary remediation of contamination of properties presently owned or previously owned by us.

 Accordingly, there is no assurance that our expectations will be realized.
-Except as otherwise required by the federal securities laws, we disclaim any obligations or undertaking to publicly release any updates or revisions to any forward-looking statement contained herein (or elsewhere) to reflect any change in our expectations with regard theretor or any change in events, conditions or circumstances on which any such statement is based.
+Except as otherwise required by the federal securities laws, we disclaim any obligations or undertaking to publicly release any updates or revisions to any forward-looking statement contained herein (or elsewhere) to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
 The reader should review carefully our financial statements and the notes thereto, as well as the section entitled "Risk Factors" in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2014.